 Eating a healthy diet can help you take control of your wellbeing.
 Recently there has been a substantial amount of research to suggest that following a mostly plant based, whole food diet may help to decrease pain.7 The anti-inflammatory diet does this by limiting processed foods that contain additives, fillers, and preservatives, all of which can heighten your inflammatory markers.
 Additionally, you are able to effectively raise your natural intake of phytonutrients, antioxidants, vitamins and minerals all by changing what you eat.

-Prolotherapy is an injection therapy designed to treat chronic pain and stimulate soft tissue healing.
+Regenerative injections, such as Prolotherapy or platelet rich plasma (PRP) are an injection therapy designed to treat chronic pain and stimulate soft tissue healing.
 There is clinical evidence that Prolotherapy can also induce cartilage regeneration; which is essential for our joints to function and move around easily.8 Ensuring your knees have enough cartilage can be a crucial part of reducing your pain.

-The results from Prolotherapy are long lasting.
-In follow-up pain assessments, patients report continued reduction in pain.8 The results speak for themselves, making Prolotherapy a safe, conservative treatment method for chronic knee pain.
+The results from Prolotherapy and PRP are long lasting.
+In follow-up pain assessments, patients report continued reduction in pain.8 The results speak for themselves, making these injections a safe, conservative treatment method for chronic knee pain.